What You Should Know

 Ustulina Deusta is a pathogenic and saprophytic wood decay fungi, found on broadleaved trees including beech, lime, maple, and horse chestnut.
 It causes soft rot and decays the stem base and/or roots.
 The resulting brittle fracture has a ceramic-like fracture surface.

 The fruiting bodies persist all year and their appearance is that of a coin-sized asphalt spattering of domed lumpy crusts, brittle like charcoal, usually between the root buttresses.
-New fruiting bodies formed in the spring are flat and whitish-grey.
+New fruiting bodies formed in the spring are flat and whitish-gray.

 It is a soft rot decay fungus that is generally regarded as affecting the root and butt areas of the tree (Strouts and Winter 1994, Webber and Mattheck 2001, Schwarze et al 2003).
 However, Guglielmo (2012) isolated the fungus present several meters up the trunk of trees in their study.

-The spring version of Kretzschmaria Deusta is asexual, producing conidia but not actual spores; it appears as a tough gray patch with a powdery surface and white edges.
+The spring version of Kretzschmaria deusta is asexual, producing conidia but not actual spores; it appears as a tough gray patch with a powdery surface and white edges.
 The later, sexual stage produces spores that look surprisingly like the spores of Xylaria species—and in fact Kretzschmaria and Xylaria are closely related.

 Other names: Brittle Cinder, Burn Crust.

-Kretzschmaria Deusta Identification
+Kretzschmaria deusta Mushroom Identification

 Saprobic on the living or dead wood of hardwoods; causing a white rot; often found at the bases of trees; spring through fall; common and widely distributed east of the Rocky Mountains.